VA Puget Sound Health Care System

 - One-week general orientation including classroom, computer training to introduce students to the VA; specific unit orientation follows thereafter.

 - VALOR Students work 40 hours per week during the summer program which includes clinical practice with an RN/Preceptor coach along with other planned educational experiences.
-Students are expected continue to work during the school year as their schedule permits.
+Students are expected continue to work for a minimum of one day per month throughout the school year.

 - NCLEX-RN review course registration fee will be paid by the VA when VALOR student accepts a VA Puget Sound offer of employment.